Construction Issues That Can Affect Your Home’s Foundation

 - Sticking Doors – Foundation damage can impact the overall structural stability of your doors in one of two ways.
 For starters, a damaged foundation is more likely to allow moisture into your home.
 That moisture can warp your door and window frames, making both more difficult to open or close.
 Alternatively, a sinking foundation can destabilize the supports keeping your door and window frames in place.
 Again, those doors and windows can become more difficult to use as that damage grows worse.

-- Leaning Chimneys – The longer you let damage sit in your foundation, the more severe the symptoms of the damage will become.
+- Leaning Chimneys – The longer the damage continues without being addressed, the more severe the symptoms of the damage will become.
 Your chimney, for example, may start to fracture and lean if your foundation begins to lose its stability.
-A damaged chimney isn’t just unsightly; it’s dangerous too.
+A damaged chimney isn’t just unsightly, it’s dangerous too.
 A chimney that breaks away from the foundation of your home can do serious damage to your roof, meaning you’ll have to pay for both foundation and roof repair later down the line.

 - Sinking Porches or Driveways – The hollows that open up beneath your home don’t just allow water to make its way more easily toward your foundation’s structural supports.
 Gravity can work in tandem with these hollows.
 After a time, your foundation and other concrete structures can start to sink into these gaps in the soil.
 Even if the gaps aren’t that significant, this kind of sinkage can cause your floors to buckle, your supports to separate, and your home to become unsafe.
 The good news is that this kind of damage tends to give itself away.
 However, you’ll want to work with the professionals in your area to determine whether piers or another solution may suit your home best, in terms of repairs.

 If you think your foundation has been taking on damage as a result of mistakes made during the property’s construction, you have the chance to act.
-Professional contractors serving your area can help you understand what kind of damage your home is taking on and how best you can combat it.
+Foundation repair professionals serving your area can help you understand what kind of damage your home is taking on and how best you can combat it.

-You can reach out to the contractors in your area today to schedule a foundation inspection.
+You can reach out to these experts today to schedule a foundation inspection.
 Professionals will provide you with a free quote noting what services you may need to improve the structural integrity of your foundation.